-I collected an unholy tonnage of rocks during the pandemic and piled them in the basement.
+I collected an atrocious tonnage of rocks during the pandemic and piled them in the basement.
 Then they started talking to me.
 We’ll see how this goes.

 My Grandfather’s Dictionary

-I was bewitched by the gorgeous engravings in an old Webster’s and badly needed a mental break from my job.
+Bewitched by the gorgeous engravings in an old Webster’s.
+Badly in need of a mental break from my job.
 That’s the basic story behind Aard-vark to Axolotl.

 Twenty years, 25 issues.
 From 1985 to 2005, our hand-sized, prodigiously analog magazine drew power and beauty from brevity.
 Get in touch if you want one.

 Summer 1995: the Vandercook series #317 letterpress arrives in Riverside from Woonsocket on a flatbed truck.
 Over the next ten years, we print books, broadsides, cards, covers for Paragraph, and an assortment of indescribable folding ephemera.
 Our press left us the same way it came, on a flatbed, this one commandeered by Gardner LePoer of the Museum of Printing in Haverhill.
 Now, if the tide comes up any farther than usual, we have nothing left to throw a rope around.

 Josh Russell.
 Winter on Fifth Avenue, New York.